cornishcoder1/the_paper_lounge/README.md

 ## Typography

-The font used throughout the website is 'Inconsolata'.
+The font used throughout the website is 'Inconsolata' from <a href="https://fonts.google.com/specimen/Inconsolata#standard-styles" title="Google Fonts">Google Fonts</a>.
 What I liked about this font was it's 'typewriter' look, which I felt was a good style fit for a book review website.

 ## Imagery